No one ever said having fibromyalgia would be easy, but you can learn to relax and take the edge off your symptoms with a few adjustments.

 6. START A MORNING ROUTINE

 Having a morning routine can help set you up for success.
-Having something you enjoy doing first thing in the morning can promote optimism, calmness, and hope.
+Doing something you enjoy first thing in the morning can promote optimism, calmness, and hope.
 It can keep you from developing a negative attitude when the alarm goes off and give you the time of day for a bit of self-care.

 A morning routine that is good for both your body and mind can include: